sacylkowski/README-generator/Develop/newREADME.md

   ## Installation
-  To install required dependecies, run the following command: npm install
+  To install required dependecies, run the following command: kjahsda

   ## Usage
-  jkhagsd
+  kjahsda

   ## License
     Copyright (C) 2022
-    agsdjhs is licensed under Apache 2.0.
+    jaskdh is licensed under GNU General Public License 2.0.
-    Read more about Apache 2.0 <a href="https://opensource.org/licenses/Apache-2.0">here</a>
+    Read more about GNU General Public License 2.0 at this site: https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html

   ## Contributing
- kjasd
+ kjahsd

   ## Tests
  kjasda

   ## Questions
-  If you have any questions, please reach out on <a href="https://github.com/kjahsd/">GitHub</a> or you can <a href="mailto:kjahsd">E-mail me</a>.
+  If you have any questions, please reach out on <a href="https://github.com/khasd/">GitHub</a> or you can <a href="mailto:jkhas">E-mail me</a>.